 SB 294 creates two major new obligations for employers beginning in 2026.

-SB 294 requires employers to provide all employees with a stand-alone written notice of their workplace rights, both:
+SB 294 requires employers to provide all employees with a stand-alone written notice of their workplace rights by February 1, 2026, and:

 • At the time of hire; and

 The law dictates that the Division of Labor Standards Enforcement (“DLSE”) is to prepare a template notice by January 1, 2026, summarizing employee rights relating to workers’ compensation, immigration-related protections, the right to concerted activity/organizing, and an employee’s constitutional rights during law-enforcement interactions at work.
-Once the template notice is available, employers should prepare to distribute the notice to employees and include it with onboarding packets for new hires.
+The notice template will be provided in English, Spanish, Chinese, Tagalog, Vietnamese, Korean, Hindi, Urdu, and Punjabi, and will be updated annually.
+Once the template notice is available, employers should prepare to distribute the notice to employees and include it with onboarding packets for new hires

 2. New Emergency-Contact Requirement for Arrests or Detentions (to be Implemented by March 30, 2026)